analogdevicesinc/msdk/USERGUIDE.md

 5. Verify the correct version of Homebrew is running from your Rosetta terminal using the `which brew` command.
 This should return a path beginning with `/usr/local`.

     **Note:** On systems with multiple or pre-existing Homebrew installations, the arm64 version of Homebrew may still take precendence over the newly installed x86_64 version.
 If `which brew` contains `/opt/homebrew` instead, you may need to edit your terminal profile's startup script.
-Alternatively, you can run the correct Homebrew binary directly. `/usr/local/homebrew/bin/brew ...`
+Alternatively, you can run the correct Homebrew binary directly using its absolute path.

 6. Run the command...

-    ```shell
+        :::bash
         brew install libusb-compat libftdi hidapi libusb
-    ```

     (or, if you need to use the absolute path)

-    ```shell
+        :::shell
         /usr/local/homebrew/bin/brew install libusb-compat libftdi hidapi libusb
-    ```

 ### Maintenance